-Our skin is the largest organ in our body and unfortunately, it is susceptible to a variety of diseases, too — from harmless skin splotches to dangerous skin cancers.
+Our skin is the largest organ in our body, consisting of about 16% of the body's total weight.
+Unfortunately, it is susceptible to a variety of diseases, too — from harmless skin splotches to dangerous skin cancers.
 Sometimes we experience strange changes in the skin and the occasional suspicious mole now and then.
 How do we know if it’s a precursor to skin cancer and what should we do about it?

 Skin cancer, which is the abnormal growth of skin cells, can develop in all areas of your body from your head to your toes.
 Oftentimes, these are areas frequently exposed to the sun and its ultraviolet rays.
 That being said, other areas that rarely see the light of day, like under your toenails and genital areas, can be affected too.